 Tair (Redis OSS-compatible) instances use RDB snapshots for data persistence.
 In-memory data that is captured at specific points in time is persisted to files on disks.
 During the backup process, the performance of data retrieval is not affected.

-By default, data is backed up once a day for your instance.
+By default, data is automatically backed up once a day for your instance.
 You can also manually create a backup at any time.
 Backup files can be retained only for seven days.
 To retain backup files for an extended period of time, you can download the backup files to your computer.
 For more information, see Download backup files.

 Precautions